 The issue that comes up however is that sometimes their just isn’t sufficient time to get in enough practice time while they are at Tae Kwon Do class due to time constraints or the amount of students in class that day.

-Therefore given these limitations and in order for your kids to keep improving with their TaeKwonDo skills when they are not at the school, they are going to have to do it somewhere else and and were is this going to be?
+Therefore, given these limitations and in order for your kids to keep improving with their TaeKwonDo skills when they are not at the school, they are going to have to do it somewhere else and where is this going to be?
 Yep.. that’s right.. at home (for better or for worse).